josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🛰️🧠_refs_to_asd_do_not_nullify_pattern_recognition_of_survivor.md

 respectfully, i think we may just be shaming her iq and refusal to be silenced when tye safety of women and children is on the table?

-seriously so much injection of news stories of raoe, child abuse, sex work, autism...that's today's big 4
+seriously so much injection of news stories of rape, child abuse, sex work, autism...that's today's big 4

 can someone please collect the pervert sitting too close to the screen and seperate this white man off from me?